mozilla/kitsune/docs/localization.rst

 We don't store MO files in the repository because they need to change every time the corresponding PO file changes, so it's silly and not worth it.
-They are ignored by ``svn:ignore``, but please make sure you don't forcibly add them to the repository.
+They are ignored by ``.gitignore``, but please make sure you don't forcibly add them to the repository.

 There is a shell script to compile the MO files for you::